 APL2 is a well-established interpreter from IBM for mainframes and Windows.
 It can be downloaded free by FTP for DOS or Windows.
 Both versions have limitations – see the readme.txt files or the APL2 page for details.
 Educational licences are available.

-APL2000 interpreters (APL+Win, APL+Unix and APL+Linux) are closely integrated with their respective development environments.
+APL+Win is closely integrated with Windows.
 Enterprise, developer, classroom and downloadable evaluation versions are available.
 Ajay Askoolum is an experienced Windows developer; his cookbook System Building with APL+Win (2006) was reviewed in Vector and is available from Amazon.

 GNU APL is a free interpreter for the programming language APL.
 The APL interpreter is an (almost) complete implementation of ISO standard 13751 aka.
 Programming Language APL, Extended.